suraj-only-git/SIEM-with-Azure-Sentinel/Instructions/Labs/00-GettingStarted.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Now you will see Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you will see the Azure Portal Dashboard, Click on **Resource groups** from the Navigate panel to see the resource groups.

      ![](../media/select-rg.png "Resource groups")